BoruiXu/ScalaGBM/README.md

 # ScalaGBM

 ## Overview
 ScalaGBM is an efficient GPU-based GBDT system, which can handle high-dimensional and large-scale dataset and train fast.
-It is optimized based on ThunderGBM.

 ## Prerequisites
 * cmake 2.8 or above
 * gcc 11.x for Linux